(Note: There are two separate processes.)

 Any violations noted in your periodic (six-month) inspection will show in your annual inspection.
 If the items are still unaddressed at that time, your system will not pass the annual inspection and will require a re-inspection with associated fees.

-Change of Owner/Agent
+Change of Owner/

 It is the responsibility of the current property owner to inform the county of a change in ownership or designated agent (responsible party).
 Failure to update this information can result in fines.
 Submit owner/agent changes.

-Plan review and inspections for new and existing elevators are conducted for Fairfax County by ATIS Elevator Inspections, LLC.
-Contact them at 703-543-9966, TTY 711, or email.
+Elevator Plan Review and Inspections for new and existing elevators are conducted by ATIS Elevator Inspections, LLC, on behalf of Fairfax County.